Proudly serving the Gainesville community since 1987.

-The reason a tooth crown was needed can affect the amount of pain and discomfort you feel when you lose the crown.
-If the tooth under the crown is severely damaged, or if the root, nerves or pulp are exposed, the pain may be unbearable as the area can be extremely sensitive.
+Accidents happen and, when they do, your dental crown might crack, chip, become dislodged, and fall out, resulting in a lost tooth crown.
+The reason a dental crown was initially needed can affect the amount of pain and discomfort you feel when you lose the crown.
+If the tooth under the crown is severely damaged, or if the root, nerves, or pulp are exposed, the pain may be unbearable as the area can be extremely sensitive.
 You will likely feel pain from both hot and cold, and the area may become inflamed.
 Even if you do not feel pain right away, it’s important to have your crown replaced.

 Some may feel self-conscious about having a decayed or broken tooth visible.
 Although you may not think that a cosmetic issue is enough of a reason to have a crown replaced, it’s imperative to protect the now exposed tooth.
 If you bite down on something hard and then feel a strange, lumpy object on your tongue, its likely that your crown fell out and it is now floating around in your mouth.
 If this happens, or if any other situation occurs which results in a lost crown, follow these steps from our dentists in Gainesville.
 For more information about what to do after losing teeth crowns, contact us.

 A crown may become dislodged or fall out while you eat.
 If this happens, try not to swallow it.
 In many cases, we can reattach a dislodged crown, so it’s better if you can find it and bring it with you to your next dental appointment.

 Once you recover the crown (if possible), inspect it as well as the portion of the underlying tooth.
 By thoroughly examining the area, you can provide your dental team with the information needed to help you get the treatment you need.